 In Upper Primary, our staff are well qualified and are experienced in teaching children of this age.

 Our Upper Primary department consists of Years Three to Six where the children follow a programme in both Arabic and English designed to build a secure foundation for their learning throughout the school and beyond.
 Our eighteen well-resourced Upper Primary classrooms are grouped in dedicated buildings with access to specialist Art, ICT and Music rooms and a range of PE facilities.
 Each teacher in Years Three to Five teaches a class of up to twenty two children, whilst in Year Six classes are up to sixteen children.

-Learning in Upper Primary at The Sultan’s School is based on the United Kingdom National Curriculum and the Omani National education programme.
+Learning in Upper Primary at The Sultan’s School is based on the Cambridge Curriculum and the Omani National education programme.
 These areas of learning included in the program are:

 - Arabic Language